This blog post was updated on March 13, 2023.

 Are those wedding bells we hear — or sleigh bells?
 It’s both, here comes the bride!

 For those dreaming of tying the knot in a winter wonderland setting, but unsure of where to go, we’ve got a list of the best snowy white wedding destinations to choose from.
 All that’s left is for the married couple to be to decide whether they’d like to travel out of the country to say “I do” or stay closer to home.
-So, if the bride doesn’t mind competing with the scenery for which looks best in white, grab your tickets to any of these destinations!
+So, if the bride doesn’t mind competing with the scenery for which looks best in white, grab your tickets this March — or any other time of the year, for that matter — to any of these destinations!

 A winter wedding in America’s “Last Frontier” offers couples the chance to get away from it all and admire each other alongside the grandeur of Mother Nature.
 If trekking through the wilderness in snowshoes sounds like the best way to spend your big day, Alaska is where you should get hitched.
 If you want the look and feel of the far northwest without straying too far from civilization, keep in mind that Anchorage sees an average of 17 inches of snow in December.